martindstone/pagerduty-cli/README.md

   $ pd incident:resolve

 OPTIONS
   -F, --from=from        Login email of a PD user account for the "From:" header.
 Use only with legacy API tokens.
   -h, --help             show CLI help
   -i, --ids=ids          Incident ID's to resolve.
 Specify multiple times for multiple incidents.
   -m, --me               Resolve all incidents assigned to me -p, --pipe             Read incident ID's from stdin.
-  --debug
+  -u, --useauth=useauth  Use the saved REST API token with this alias --debug                Print REST API call debug logs
 ```

 _See code: [src/commands/incident/resolve.ts](https://github.com/martindstone/pagerduty-cli/blob/v0.0.72/src/commands/incident/resolve.ts)_